|

 lack of interest, in history.
 And popular culture inevitably makes its

+presence felt, but perhaps less than we might expect.
 Linguists have noted that the ideal construct of proper "Language"

 diverges considerably from its actual use, suggesting that the linguistic